Subscription Management Software Must-Have Features in 2024

 Free Trial Subscription and Paid Subscription

-Even the simplest subscription site requires multiple payment plans.
+Even the simplest subscription site requires multiple payment plans and support for multiple currencies.
 For example, a site with bronze, silver, and gold subscription levels that offers monthly, quarterly, or annual subscription plans to customers paying in Dollars, Euros, or Sterling potentially need 27 different payment plans.

 Your subscription software should have the flexibility to establish and manage multiple payment plans.
 More advanced software should allow you to receive live foreign exchange data as well, but this is only important if you want all of your subscribers around the world to pay exactly the same amount at all times.